It Matters If You Win, Too

 It has to matter to us that it’s also about others.

-And it’s also what I’m hearing in The Boys in the Boat as I read through.
-It’s the story of the nine boys-to-men from the University of Washington as they entered the 1936 Olympics in Berlin.
+This is what I heard in The Boys in the Boat as I was reading it.
+It’s the story of nine boys-to-men from the University of Washington as they entered the 1936 Olympics in Berlin.

 Listen to author Daniel James Brown: